 - 2 trash bags

 Are coals for BBQ’s supplied without provisioning?
 You should pick up your own BBQ coals and lighter fluid if you have not asked us to provision for you.

 We offer a full provisioning service for our guests.
 For more information visit our provisioning page.
 Or you can provision yourself from one of our well stocked supermarkets.

 How Much Ice Do I Need To Bring?

 We often get asked, “how much ice do I need to bring?”
 That will depend on your requirements and the capacity of the fridge on board the yacht.
 Every yacht also carries a deck cooler and we recommend stocking this with drinks and adding a bag of ice each day to keep you in stock with cold drinks.
 We give you 2 complimentary bags at the start of charter, and you are welcome to buy more.
 Ice is generally available in most anchorages you will visit.
 Block ice is not generally available.

-Can I find beach-side restaurants in the British Virgin Islands?
+Can I find beach-side restaurants in St Vincent and the Grenadines?